 Conditions to be met by you

-Normally, you must be between the ages of 17 and 29 (both years included) at the time of application
+You must be between the ages of 18 and 29 (both years included) at the time of application

 You must have a working knowledge of either Danish, Swedish, Norwegian, English or German

-Normally, you may not previously have had two or more au pair stays in other Western countries
+Normally, you may not previously have had two or more au pair stays in other EU/EEA countries or Switzerland

 Normally, you may not previously have held a Danish residence permit